pedropro/CAPE/README.md

 cmake ../
 make
 ```
-To run the executable type:
+To run the executable, type:

 ```./cape_offline```